 7 Reasons to Visit Bako National Park

-Updated May 2022, 7 Reasons to Visit Bako Naitonal Park was originally written in August 2015
+Updated December 2022, 7 Reasons to Visit Bako National Park was originally written in August 2015

 Bako National Park is the oldest park in Sarawak, established in 1957.
 Sarawak is a northwestern state of Malaysia, located on the island of Borneo.
 Bako is full of unique wildlife and beautiful, diverse landscapes.
 I had the opportunity to visit Bako National park while in Sarawak back in 2013 as part of a longer backpacking trip through Southeast Asia.

 1. Bako has approximately 150 rare Proboscis Monkeys

 Known for the phallic-shaped noses, Proboscis monkeys are endemic to Borneo, and visiting Bako National Park is going to be one of your best chances to see them in the wild.
 In the mornings around sunrise is the best time to try and go view them at Bako National Park.
 They usually can be found foraging in the trees between the park headquarters and the beach.